 * 1: I’m not going to talk at all, I don’t feel safe.

-The facilitator collects the post-it from each participant (use a hat or some container to keep the activity anonymously).
+- Collect the sticky note from each participant (use a hat or some container to keep the activity anonymous).

-- Make it visible to the whole group the safety check result.
+- Make the safety check result visible to the whole group.

-- Acknowledge the result and decide what’s next.
+- Acknowledge the results and decide what’s next.

 What to do with the results?

-- the safety is high: “it seems like many folks in the room are up for talking about many topics, therefore it is very worthy moving to the next activity, which should trigger many conversations.”
+The safety is high: “It seems like many folks in the room are up for talking about many topics, therefore it is worth moving to the next activity, which should trigger valuable conversations.”

-- the safety is medium: “as visible on the safety check results, some folks are not willing to talk about all topics.
-Let’s have this in mind and I (as a facilitator) will not ask everyone’s opinion.
-Given some folks are not comfortable to talk about everything”
+The safety is medium: “As we can see on the safety check results, some folks are not willing to talk about all topics.
+Let’s keep this in mind and be respectful to each other’s participation.”

-- the safety is low: “as visible on the safety check results, the group safety seems low.
-For this reason, let’s use the remaining time and run an activity which might help us increase the group safety level”
+The safety is low: “As we can see on the safety check results, the group safety seems low.
+For this reason, let’s use the remaining time and run an activity which might help us increase the group safety level.”

 Fostering a safe environment is a key element for any group activity.
 Acknowledging how the group feels allows you to act and address the situation.
 If the safety is low or medium, we recommend changing your main course activity to the Creating Safety activity.